-When my husband Rob and I moved to the cool climate Blue Mountains from Sydney, I designed a lavender seat facing our little rose garden.
+When my husband Rob and I moved to the cool climate Blue Mountains from Sydney, I designed an English lavender seat facing our little rose garden.
 It’s a heavenly place to sit.

-I have extended my lavender seat season by using pots of the Italian variety, which flower earlier here in Blackheath.
+I use pots of the Italian variety around the seat, which flower earlier here in Blackheath.

 The nectar draws all manner of insects.